behzadrigi/edvista-ledger-arbitration-evidence-suite/DECISIONS.md

 an evidence record can modify or remove it, preventing a bad actor from tampering with or destroying evidence submitted by someone else before it can be evaluated.

+## Why ReputationLedger and ReputationArbitration now require a fetched evidence URL

+An earlier version of this suite let any LLM judge a purely caller-written reason with no independent verification.
+A steward review of a related suite (Deliverable Arbitration Suite) correctly flagged this exact pattern: payment and dispute decisions relying on caller-written evidence, with nothing retrieved or verified by the contract itself.
+Both `ReputationLedger.propose_adjustment` and `ReputationArbitration.evaluate_case` were rebuilt, before submission, to fetch a cited evidence_url via `gl.nondet.web.render` and require the LLM to judge whether the actual fetched content corroborates the claim, mirroring the pattern already used successfully in EvidenceCorroboration. `ReputationAdjustmentEngine.request_rollback` was left as-is, since it judges an already-recorded on-chain fact rather than an external claim, which does not carry the same risk.